 This fisheries agreement allows EU vessels from Spain and France to fish in the Senegalese waters and is part of the tuna network fisheries agreements in West Africa.

-A Framework Agreement, one of the first bilateral fisheries agreements ever concluded by the European Union, was adopted by Council Regulation (EEC) No 2212/80 of 27.6.80 (OJ L 226 of 29.8.80).
-The latest protocol, covering the period from 01.07.2002 to 30.06.2006, was the sixteenth since the entry into force of the 1980 Framework Agreement.
-It was adopted by Council Regulation (EC) No 2323/2002 of 16 December 2002.
-This mixed protocol established fishing opportunities for crustaceans, small pelagic species, demersal species and tuna.
+A Framework Agreement, one of the first bilateral fisheries agreements ever concluded by the European Union, was adopted by Council Regulation (EEC) No 2212/80 of 27.6.80 (OJ L 226 of 29.8.80) was implemented by successive protocols.
+The last one covered the period from 01.07.2002 to 30.06.2006. and established fishing opportunities for crustaceans, small pelagic species, demersal species and tuna.

 In accordance with the agreement and protocol, the two Parties encourage scientific cooperation and consult a Joint Scientific Committee (JSC) to strengthen monitoring of the marine biological resources and to examine scientific questions relating to the implementation of the Protocol.